wix-playground/helm3diff/README.md

  - about not finding helm 2 releases
  - about not having tiller
  - and after migration was done lock files where problematic,
- - and you need to have LOCATION env var. i was forgeting it every time
+ - and you need to have LOCATION env var. i was forgetting it every time

    So this is the script ive ended up with: migrate_to_helm3.sh